-Group instruction.
-Technical skills include penta-scales, scales, chord progressions, harmonization, transposition and sight-reading.
-The level of sightreading is equivalent to repertoire from the texts Piano for the Developing Musician I, Ed.
-Hilley and Olson.A final performance jury at the end of each semester is required upon completion of the course.
+Group Instruction.
+Technical skills include scales, chord progressions, harmonization, transposition and sight reading.
+Students will learn repertoire and perform it throughout the semester.
+A final performance jury at the end of each semester is required upon completion of the course.